Our Children and Family Centres are open and we are offering a range of bookable activities, although no drop-ins at present.

 Parenting course information: for further information call 020 8461 7259 or email email@example.com

 Social media: for up-to-date information, announcements and much more please visit our social media pages.

 Instagram The Bromley Children Project – Instagram

-Alternatively, if you have any queries, please call one the mobile numbers below where a member of the team will be happy to assist:
+If you have any questions about activities or visiting our centres, please call and a member of the team will be happy to assist: